Biratnagar: Politics

 The district headquarters of Morang were moved to Biratnagar from Rangeli in 1914 by the then district governor, Colonel Jit Bahadur Khatri.
 The next governor, Shiva Pratap Shumsher Thapa, further developed the town.
 Krishna Prasad Koirala was the first major political leader based in Biratnagar.
 His sons Matrika Prasad Koirala and Bishweshwar Prasad Koirala were the prime ministers of Nepal after the fall of the Rana rule.
 Since then Biratnagar has been a major contributor to Nepali politics, and is the most politically active city in the country.
 Girija Prasad Koirala, the younger brother of Matrika and BP Koirala, was elected prime minister on four occasions; from 1991 to 1994, 1998 to 1999, 2000 to 2001, and from 2006 to 2008.
 He also served as the acting Head of State from January 2007 to July 2008.
 Man Mohan Adhikari, the first communist prime minister of Nepal was also born in Biratnagar.
 Leaders like Bharat Mohan Adhikari, Shailaja Acharya, Sushil Koirala, Lal Babu Pandit, Amod Prasad Upadhyay and Mahesh Acharya all hail from this city.
 The 1973 plane hijack, which was to fund the political revolution, took place at the Biratnagar Airport.
 The hijack plan, masterminded by Girija Prasad Koirala, was executed by Durga Subedi, Nagendra Dhungel and Basant Bhattarai.

 Nepali Congress's Nagesh Koirala and CPN UML's Shilpa Nirala Karki are the current Mayor and Deputy Mayor of the metropolitan respectively.

 Education

+Biratnagar is the center of education in eastern Nepal.
+Biratnagar is home to old constituent campus of Tribhuvan University, the Mahendra Morang Adarsh Multiple Campus.